fallen-icarus/cardano-swaps/GettingStarted.md

 results in it under-estimating the required execution units needed by the scripts.
 There are open issues about this [here](https://github.com/input-output-hk/cardano-node/issues/5386) and [here](https://github.com/input-output-hk/cardano-api/issues/302).
-If you ever see a very long and confusing error message about overspending budgets, this is probably the issue.
+If you ever see a very long and confusing error message about overspending budgets while using `cardano-cli transaction build`, this is probably the issue.

 As a work around, whenever you build a transaction using `cardano-cli transaction build` where scripts are being executed, you must manually create an output that has all of the native tokens that would normally go into the change output.
-You can let the auto-balancer balance the ADA.
+You can let the auto-balancer balance the ada.

 ## Using Remote Nodes